Aldia

 Looks like a simple ring but it hides extremely strong magic power.
 How many sins occurred before this was created?
 The residents of An Diel had died out.

-Aldia recreated the Northern and Southern Ritual Bands through ceremonies involving human sacrifice, their descriptions noting that the mansions residents “died out” before their “sins” resulted in these extremely powerful magic rings’ production.
-The residents’ robes and masks were designed to shield them from the gushing blood and curses of those sacrificed in these rituals — the latter betraying their sacrifices’ unwillingness in these endeavors.
+Aldia recreated the Northern and Southern Ritual Bands through ceremonies involving human sacrifice, the rings’ descriptions noting how the mansion’s residents “died out” before their “sins” resulted in these extremely powerful magic rings’ production.
+The researchers’ robes and masks were designed to shield them from the gushing blood and curses of those sacrificed in these rituals — the latter betraying the unwillingness on the sacrifices’ part.
 Such resentment didn’t come from just the ordinary folk, however.
 The warlock mask’s description acknowledges that these magic experts performed these secret ceremonies upon themselves as well.
 Other items descriptions make no distinction for which humans summoned to the manor ended up dying out or disappearing only to be replaced with grotesque abominations.

 Strange mask that An Diel technicians wore.
 Endowed with dark defense power and also raises the amount of souls acquired.